peterpuglisi/devops/git.md

 - Recovers what was added to the index/staging area `git reset`

-## Revert checkout to cloned state from origin
+## Revert all local and added changes to cloned and committed state

 `git reset --hard`

-test 2
+### Fetch the remote branch and set your branch to it

+git fetch origin
+git reset --hard origin/master